wgprojects/avocent_pdu/readme.md

-Status and Control of Avocent PDU DPDU10x DPDU20x Tested on DPDU101
+#Status and Control of Avocent PDU DPDU10x DPDU20x

-# Manual UI notes:
+DPDU101 DPDU102 DPDU103 DPDU201 DPDU202 DPDU203
-# Press and hold the key after:
+Tested on DPDU101

-#    1 beep; it can let the meter to show up the current information,
+Manual UI notes:
-#      temperature and humidity in sequence.(by model)
+Press and hold the key after:
-#    2 beep; it can let the meter to show up the IP address
+    1 beep; it can let the meter to show up the current information, temperature and humidity in sequence.(by model)
-#    4 beep; it can change the way to get IP by DHCP or fixed IP.
+    2 beep; it can let the meter to show up the IP address 4 beep; it can change the way to get IP by DHCP or fixed IP.
-#    6 beep; it can reset PDU back to default setting.
+    6 beep; it can reset PDU back to default setting.

 Usage: